 and mixed-use properties.
 Augmented Teranet dataset with land use produced by the classification algorithm, along with related Census and TTS tables, has been transformed into a relational database to facilitate ease of access by a broader group of specialists.

+Acknowledgements

+The research reported in this paper was supported by an Ontario Research Fund Research Excellence Round 7 grant, a Natural Sciences and Engineering Research Council Discovery grant, and Teranet Enterprises Inc. The contributions of Dena Kasraian, Shivani Raghav and JeiLan Xu to the work are gratefully acknowledged.
+And we thank Profs.
+Andre Sorensen and Paul Hess for providing access to their parcel land use dataset.

 References

 Arribas-Bel, Daniel.
 2014.
 “Accidental, Open and Everywhere: Emerging Data Sources for the Understanding of Cities.”
 Applied Geography 49: 45–53. http://dx.doi.org/10.1016/j.apgeog.2013.09.012.